ambrwlsn/gatsby--blog/content/blog/tempelhof-sunset/index.md

 ---
 title: Tempelhof Sunset
 date: "2018-04-28"
-tags: ["photography", "germany", "tempelhof field"]
+tags: ["photography", "germany"]
-keywords: [sunset, photos, photo, camera, photoshop, edited, berlin]
+keywords: [sunset, photos, photo, camera, photoshop, edited, berlin, tempelhof field]
 ---

 I love how photography allows you to be as creative as you like.
 I had some fun taking pics at [Tempelhof Field](https://en.wikipedia.org/wiki/Berlin_Tempelhof_Airport) today.